dyceszn/pokepeak/README.md

 # PokéPeak

 **Explore and mark Pokémon sightings on an interactive, community-driven map!** PokéPeak invites you to dive into a world where Pokémon enthusiasts can track and share their Pokémon discoveries.
-Developed with Vue, this project is part of **DyceLabs**, a collection of innovative and creative side projects.
+Developed with Vue, this project is part of **dyceLabs**, a collection of innovative and creative side projects.
 Join the adventure and see what others are discovering!

 ## Features